 (1755 - 1759, 1763 - 1764), Shippensburg

 A bastioned log stockade built and used by the Pennsylvania colonial militia.
 The guns were withdrawn in 1759, but the fort was still maintained, and was regarrisoned in 1763.
-Site located on East Burd Street.
+Site located on the 300-block of East Burd Street.

 NOTE: A stone monument (1937) is located at 335 East Burd Street, once the presumed site of the fort's well, and part of a tract once known as "Fort Field".
 However, this monument describes a "Fort Franklin" (2), because earlier in 1921 a PA state historic marker for Fort Morris (1) was erected at the "Bulls Eye" site at West King and Morris Streets, due to local tradition.
 This was the result of considerable confusion among 19th-century historians regarding the true location of Fort Morris (1), and whether or not a second fort was also located here.
 There is no official record of a "Fort Franklin" in this area, and also no record of any private settlers' fort prior to 1755.
 Artifacts were found at the East Burd Street site in 1933.
 Soon after, the 1921 marker at the "Bull's Eye" site was removed and a new marker was erected by the state at the Old Court House at King and Queen Streets.
 Onsite excavations sponsored by the Shippensburg Historical Society in 2008 and 2009 have confirmed the true location of Fort Morris (1) to be on East Burd Street.
 The fort's well was actually found at 333 East Burd Street.
 No military artifacts were ever found at the "Bulls Eye" site.

 (thanks to John J. McCorriston, Shippensburg Historical Society, for providing info)